-There are some big trout to be caught on Scotlands big 4 salmon rivers.
-The River Tay, Tweed, Dee and River Spey are renowned for Atlantic salmon fishing.
-In March the spring run fish on these rivers are the ultimate prize, however at this time of year, salmon are not in abundance.
+In fact during March the spring run fish on these rivers are the ultimate prize.
+However at this time of year, salmon are not in abundance.
 If you hook and land a springer, bragging rights indeed, some say the ultimate accolade in salmon angling.
 These early salmon are pristine, sometimes elusive and very strong.

-The wild brown trout on these big rivers don’t give themselves up easily.
-Survival is their prime instinct and they are always cautious and easy to spook.
-There are occasions though, when your changes as an angler increase.
-With trout, none more so than in April.
-Fish are keen to feed after the winter and gain condition.
+Finally, fish are keen to feed after the winter and gain condition.
 Big hatches of Olives come on and trigger heavy feeding.
-Sea trout and brown trout, kelts and salmon kelts have all been known to join in the spoils it’s a bit of a frenzy!
+In fact, Sea trout and brown trout, kelts and salmon kelts have all been known to join in the spoils it’s a bit of a frenzy!

 Wild trout, the perfect interlude to a days fishing

 Our fishing days are often complimented with cooked lunches and whilst meals are cooking, I take 10 minutes out, to make up a trout rod and a dry fly set up just in case a hatch occurs.

 Why?
 This is because, at this time of year in Scotland, we get tremendous rises of olive duns.
 I get tremendously excited when I see fish turning on the surface for dries anywhere, but none more so than a Scottish river.
 It an also add real spice to a days salmon fishing.
 An interesting interlude.